-2.4.4.1.2 Client side
+2.5.4.1.2 Client side

 There are two files relevant for the client: the auto-login file (default \$HOME/.xrd/pwdnetrc) and the file with the server cipher public initiators (default \$HOME/.xrd/pwdsrvpuk).
 These files are created automatically by the code initializing the client.
 However, the user can browse and modify them with xrdpwdadmin.
-In particular, when the client receives the file pwdfile with password and cipher information, it can import the content as follows xrdpwdadmin -m srvpuk -import pwdfile xrdpwdadmin -m netrc update -import pwdfile By default auto-login is switched-off.
-It can be switched using the appropriate environment variable (see below).
-The auto-login system understands any '' as a wild character.
-A valid entry applying to a set of host of similar name can be copied into an entry with a wild char using copy; for example, after xrdpwdadmin -m netrc copy usertag@lxplus076.cern.ch usertag@lxplus the password associated with usertag@lxplus will be used for a first login attempt to any machine of the LXPLUS cluster (depending on the shell, the '' may need to be escaped in the above copy command).
+In particular, when the client receives the file pwdfile with password and cipher information, it can import the content as follows xrdpwdadmin -m srvpuk -import pwdfile xrdpwdadmin -m netrc update -import pwdfile xrdpwdadmin -m netrc copy usertag@lxplus076.cern.ch usertag@lxplus the password associated with usertag@lxplus will be used for a first login attempt to any machine of the LXPLUS cluster (depending on the shell, the '' may need to be escaped in the above copy command).